eigenhombre/i3d3/README.md

     - Draw horizontal, vertical and other lines on top of plot
     - Add rectangular regions on top of plot
     - Add text to plot in either data or display units
-- Scatter plots
+- Scatter / line plots
-    - Multiple data sets per page in different colors
+    - Multiple data sets per page in different colors/widths

 #### Not done

-- Line plots
-- Histograms and scatter plots on same diagram
+- Histograms and scatter / line plots on same diagram
 - Show (x,y) plot coordinates of mouse
 - Show gaps in data
 - Error bars